I get it.

 Setup – The trading setup that triggers your entry

-Product – Financial product that you trade E.g. Apple, Gold, Eur/USD
+Product – The financial product that you trade E.g. Apple, Gold, Eur/USD

 Lots – Position size you entered